 4.02.
 Professionals will obtain a written release waiver of confidentiality if the professional wishes to discuss the case with a supervisor or colleague for purposes of advice and professional guidance, or to publish an account of the case.

 Principle 5.
 Advertising and Marketing: Professionals are honest about their services and credentials and use their AABP member's logo appropriately.

 5.01.
 Professionals are honest about the likely results of their services, which ought to be derived from empirical evidence, and do not promise that specific changes in behavior will occur.
 Professionals contract to provide their services and advice only, and may provide a contingency arrangement for non-achieved behavior goals rather than a promise to achieve them in the form of a blank guarantee.

 5.02.
 Professionals are honest about their credentials and experience.
-They do not mislead clients or the public about credentials they possess and act to correct misunderstandings or misrepresentations that occur.
-In no case shall a Professional use an illegal credential or imply irrelevant credentials are authoritative in professional behavior change services provided.
+They do not mislead clients or the public at large about credentials they possess and act to correct misunderstandings or misrepresentations that occur.
+In no case shall a Professional use an illegal or unearned credential or imply irrelevant credentials are authoritative in professional contingency engineering services provided.